yuz0101/aioTrends/README.md

 ### Pros

-- **Saving time** ~ By employing the asynchronous framework of aiohttp, the programme will deal with other requests while waiting for responses from Google Trends, saving the waiting time.
+- **Saving time** ~ By employing the asynchronous framework, the programme will deal with other requests while waiting for responses from Google Trends, saving the waiting time.
 * **Saving repeated requests** ~ Suffering from broken connections and being tired of restarting the requests process?
 This programme separates the whole process into (1) building a cookies pool, (2) building a widgets pool and (3) retrieving data.
 The programme can be started from either sub-stage, avoiding sending repeated requests.
 + **Unlimited tasks amount** ~ Tons of queries?
 The programme will handle that for you automatically.